 Supply Chain Management

-■ Please download the PDF for more details
+Please download the PDF for more details.

-Anritsu Basic Rules of Procurement and Requests
+Anritsu Basic Rules for Procurement

 The Anritsu Group believes in the importance of moving as one with the entire supply chain, together with our business partners, in conducting procurement.
 With this conviction, we established our Basic Rules of Procurement in 2005 to forge partnerships anchored in mutual trust and seek the cooperation of suppliers and business partners.

 In order to build up the structure of CSR procurement in the whole supply chain, Anritsu established “Anritsu CSR Procurement Guideline” and “Anritsu Group Global Green Procurement Specification”.

 - Selection of suppliers and partners

 Anritsu always keeps the door open to new potential suppliers and partners inside and outside Japan, in a spirit of fairness and impartiality.
 Anritsu objectively selects suppliers and partners based on proper standards - focusing on quality, price, delivery schedules and environmental measures.

 Anritsu builds mutually beneficial relationships with all suppliers and partners through sound business practices.

 Anritsu conducts business in full compliance with relevant laws, and does not disclose information acquired through business with suppliers and partners to any third party without these suppliers’ and partners’ prior consent.